Niroop23/E_commerce_site/e_commerce/README.md

 This is a pretty simple website (currently only has the front-end logic ).

-# What are the thingss incorporated into this site.
+# What are the things incorporated into this site:
--On launching the website, you are welcomedd by a simple Home interface.
+-On launching the website, you are welcomedd by a simple Home interface.:
   -dfndfn